evanmayer/hotspot/HOWTO.md

 3. Make sure the power supply output is on.
 4. Make sure that the cable is wound onto each spool and that no loops of excess cable are trapped underneath the cable wound onto the spools.
 5. Check the excess cable played out in the raft's current position.
 Some excess is fine as long as it doesn't interfere with the raft's motion.
-6. Ensure the Hawkeye source signal lines won't interfere with mapper operation.
+6. Ensure the Hawkeye source power and data cables lines won't interfere with mapper operation.
 7. Ensure the `hotspot` `conda` env is active: `conda activate hotspot`.

 ### Mapping

 1. Start the program with `python main.py ./data/input/geometry/<geometry.csv> ./data/input/profiles/<profile.csv>`
 2. Perform a homing calibration: `c`, `RETURN` key.
-3. The NW motor will drive the raft to the NW corner while the NE, SW, SE axes go slack, and NW should begin skipping steps after reaching the limit.
-This (and some noise) is normal.
-The other axes then tension automatically.
+3. The motors will drive to each corner in turn, bumping the hard stop three times in order to measure the encoder position where 0 mm of cable is played out.
+When complete, it will move to the center of the workspace.
-4. Verify that the raft reached its home against the NW corner, and that the other axes achieved tension.
+4. Verify that the raft reached its home position in the center of the workspace, and that the other axes achieved tension.
 If not, GOTO 2.
+If homing succeeded without incident and cables are not taut, check the measurements of the corner eyelets and the raft dimensions provided in the geometry input .csv file.
-5. Perform a mapping sequence: `s`, `RETURN` key.
+6. Perform a mapping sequence: `s`, `RETURN` key.
-6. The raft will drive to each location and flash the Hawkeyes at each point in the sequence.
+7. The raft will drive to each location and flash the Hawkeyes at each point in the sequence.
 Observe the mapper, ensuring the Hawkeye signal cable does not interfere with the mapper.
     1. You may request a mode change at any time.
 Mode changes are processed at the end of each move.
     2. You may abort the program with `Ctrl+C`.
-7. Upon completing a sequence, it may be repeated by requesting the sequence mode again.
+8. Upon completing a sequence, it may be repeated by requesting the sequence mode again.

 ## Other Documentation

 ### Example Call Graph

-Generated without motors or LabJack attached, so this does not include overhead of those libraries, but the control flow is the same.

 ![callgraph](docs/img/pycallgraph.png "callgraph")